Kathleen Daniel • Gary Eastwood • JGM1138 • Tony Law • John Lawrence • Eva & Franco Mattes • Sheldon Nadelman • Aura Satz • Michael Smith

 Pre Owned: Looks Good Man is a group exhibition inspired by temporary networks of association and meaning that are produced when culturally aware web surfers visit disparate websites, or drift through the internet.
 It seeks to use the characteristics of this browsing, specifically drawing on recurrent themes of search that seem to direct such activity, as a curatorial model informing the selection criteria for artworks on display.

-I found the most common themes that contained images and information absorbing enough to spark a deep hyperlink trawl, for me, fell under two categories: archival histories and questionable realities - i.e. information and images about which the truth is in doubt.
+The most common themes that contained images and information absorbing enough to spark a deep hyperlink trawl, for me, fell under two categories: archival histories and questionable realities - i.e. information and images about which the truth is in doubt.
 So, with the idea of creating an exhibition featuring pieces that were also conceptually deep enough for other viewers to get lost in, I sought out artworks that spoke to those themes.

 Admittedly archival histories and questionable realities are not novel themes, but then novelty isn’t the point here.
 What is being aimed at with this exhibition is the creation of an ontological interstice.
-In less esoteric terms, I wanted to create a space in which the business of being you disappears for a moment.
+In less esoteric terms, I wanted to create a space in which you forget yourself and the business of you being you disappears for a moment.
 This once happened to me during an hour-long online search, kick-started by a stonewashed denim jacket for sale on Ebay.
 It was customised with a large painted portrait of the actor Nicholas Cage and cost $199.99.
-The condition was described as: pre owned: "looks good man".
+The condition was described as: pre owned: “looks good man”.

 Kathleen Daniel, AKA Silicious, AKA Kat D, is a visual artist, musician and animator born in Minneapolis, currently based in Berlin.
 Her works are predominantly hosted and distributed online through her own portal ‘Duh Real’ and various web based publications and curatorial projects including Rhizome.org, DIS magazine, The Creators Project, ComputersClub.org and MOCAtv (the online incarnation of Los Angeles Musuem of Contemporary Art).
 Her most recent group exhibition was Aboveground Animation: 3D-Form (2012) hosted online by the New Museum, New York.